cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-kalos-bbs-per-verifier-linkability.md

 - secret_prover_blind (OPTIONAL), a scalar value.
 If not supplied it defaults to zero "0".

+Outputs:

+- nym_secret, a scalar value; or INVALID.

 Procedure:

 1. nym_secret = prover_nym + signer_nym_entropy